Daudre-Vignier-Charles/Daudre-Vignier-Charles/README.md

 And if you're wondering about my hobbies:
 - Reading books,
 - hiking and trekking,
-- pharmacology (especialy CNS pharmacology) and chemistry
+- pharmacology (especially CNS pharmacology) and chemistry

 #### Professionnal